 Universities in Baden-Württemberg offer degree courses in a wide range of disciplines - e.g. engineering, natural and social sciences, business, architecture and humanities.
 Courses are open to students of all nationalities.
 You can study for a full degree or add credits to your current program by studying abroad for one or two semesters.
-Currently, there are more than 40,000 international students doing exactly that.
+Currently, there are almost 50,000 international students doing exactly that.
 You can find an overview about our offered degree courses in our information material.

 At the heart of Baden-Württemberg's educational landscape are its nine research universities.
 Research and teaching closely complement each other in these universities.
 Research findings are reflected in teaching.
 This assures a high quality of education and training.
 Students acquire the principles of scientific work, namely analytical thinking and problem-solving skills, which prepare them for a wide field of future professions.